mswimmer/2021.elbsides.de/programme.md

 ## Workshops
 **Date:** 2021-06-20

 Workshop registration will be done with pretix.
-Link to register to be posted soon.
+You can book your workshop or CTF [here](https://pretix.eu/BSidesMEsh21/Workshops-CTF/).
 One workshop or CTF per person can be booked.

 ---